-During the 2009-2010 reporting year, the City did not add any new BMPs not originally included.
+During the 2009-2010 and 2010-2011 reporting years, the City did not add any new BMPs not originally included.
 The numbering of the individual BMP tasks correspond with their initial year of implementation as they are listed on Table 4-A of the City's SWMP.